dnsimple/dnsimple-support/content/articles/changing-account-information.md

 ## Changing account email

 <info>
 When you sign up as a user in our system, we create an account bound to that user.
 This is the Primary Account, and the email address is the same as the username.
-If you change the email address on the Account page, the account email address will be updated. **If you are not the primary account holder, and want to change your user email, follow the instructions in [Changing the User Email](/articles/changing-email/#changing-the-user-email).**
+If you change the email address on the Account page, the account email address will be updated. **If you are not the primary account holder, and want to change your user email, follow the instructions in [Changing the user email](/articles/changing-email/#changing-the-user-email).**
 </info>

 <div class="section-steps" markdown="1">
 1. Go to [your account page](https://dnsimple.com/account).
-1. On the account name section, click <label>Edit</label>:
+1. Click <label>Edit</label> at the bottom right of the <label>Account</label>card:

     ![Settings menu](/files/account-menu.png)